 By setting:

-Require Password = TrueDelay = Maximum Value
+Require Password = TrueDelay = Never (Actually set to a maximum Value)

 You are effectively telling macOS:

-Require a password â but only after an extremely long delay (many years).
+Require a password — but only after an extremely long delay (many years).

 This results in the practical behavior of never prompting for a password after the screen saver or display sleep.